0131N/HPQC/README.md

 | 500,000 | **12.500s** | **12.438s** | **14.088s** |

 **Analysis of Bottlenecks:**
-The data reveals a "Parallel Overhead Trap."
+The data reveals an Overhead.
 In theory, 5 processors should be nearly 5x faster than one.
-However, our 5-processor run was actually **12.7% slower** than the serial run at 500,000 points.
+However, the 5-processor run was actually 12.7% slower than the serial run at 500,000 points.

 1. **The I/O Bottleneck:** The current code gathers all data to Rank 0 to write a CSV.
 Writing 500,000 columns per row to a disk is a massive serial operation.
 2. **Aggregation Costs:** `MPI_Gather` requires moving 500,000 doubles across the network/interconnect.
 The time spent communicating outweighs the time saved in the simple  calculation loop.